Archived under: Humor, Mellophones & Marching

-The Mellophone Toss
+The Mellophone Retirement Ceremony

 One section that was cut from a draft of my mellophone book was a section on the mellophone toss.
-While I don’t recommend it, I understand that actually there have been mellophone toss sessions held at horn events.
+While I don’t recommend it or endorse the practice, I understand that actually there have been mellophone toss sessions held at horn events.
 In reference to that I tried to write up a bit of humor for the book.
 Humor is not easy to write and in the end I thought the space better used for actual information rather than entertainment.
 What I wrote was a parody of the flag retirement ceremony used to properly retire a flag that is torn and old; often these are held right around Flag Day by groups such veterans organizations and scout troops.
 With Flag Day tomorrow it seems like a good day to finally post this item in the spirit of entertainment but, again, I don’t really recommend tossing around mellophones, especially if they don’t belong to you.

 Much as for example a tattered flag should be disposed of in a dignified manner, so also should a battered mellophone.
 To quote the Intergalactic Mellophone Code, “The mellophone, when it is in such condition that it is no longer a fitting emblem for musical competition, should be destroyed in a dignified way, preferably by tossing.”